 Postnatal maturation of female germ cells

-In the tertiary follicle, the oocyte, which protrudes into the follicular cavity surrounded by the zona pellicuda, then builds the cumulus oophorus.
-A layer of granulosa cells is in direct contact with the zona pellicuda, which is referred to as corona radiata since it is serrated.
+In the tertiary follicle, the oocyte, which protrudes into the follicular cavity surrounded by the zona pellucida, then builds the cumulus oophorus.
+A layer of granulosa cells is in direct contact with the zona pellucida, which is referred to as corona radiata since it is serrated.
 The tissue of the ovary differentiates into the theca interna, which is rich in vessels and produces androgens, and the theca externa, which stabilizes the follicle and consists of connective tissue.

 On the 14th day of the female menstrual cycle, ovulation occurs.
 The egg cell ovulates with the zona pellucida and the corona radiata.
 This means that it leaves the ovary and is then caught by the fimbriae of the fallopian tube.
 Simultaneously, the second meiotic division begins.
-It also halts, this time in the metaphase.
+It also halts, but this time in the metaphase.
 It continues if the egg cell is fertilized.

 If the egg cell is fertilized, the second meiotic division is continued.
 Again, a secondary polar body is pinched off, which contains a minimal amount of cytoplasm.
 It remains in the fertilized oocyte, the ovum.
-The nucleus now contains a haploid set of chromosomes, which can fuse with the set of chromosomes of the sperm.
+The nucleus now contains a haploid set of chromosomes, which can fuse with the chromosomes of the sperm.

-Under the influence of luteinizing hormone (LH) out of lutein cells, it becomes the yellowish corpus luteum.
-The yellowish coloration is due to embedded lipids of the lutein cells.
-The corpus luteum produces progesterone and a little bit of estrogen, which leads to changes in the endometrium, that is the build-up of the uterine mucosa as preparation for a possible nidation of the egg cell.
+Since the egg cell ovulates with the zona pellucida and corona radiata, the rest of the follicle remains in the ovary.
+It collapses and is filled with the blood of the theca interna.
+Thus, it is called corpus hemorrhagicum at this moment.
+Under the influence of luteinizing hormone (LH) from lutein cells, it becomes the yellowish corpus luteum.
+The yellowish coloration is due to the embedded lipids of the lutein cells.
+The corpus luteum produces progesterone and some estrogen, which leads to changes in the endometrium.
+This is the buildup of the uterine mucosa as preparation for possible implantation of the egg cell.

-Spermatogenesis – Maturation of male germ cells
+Spermatogenesis – Maturation of Male Germ Cells

 Prenatal maturation of male germ cells